Ike Turner: 1951: "Rocket 88"

 In March 1951, Turner and his band recorded the song "Rocket 88" at Memphis Recording Service.
 Turner's vocalist Johnny O'Neal had left to sign a solo contract with King Records, so Jackie Brenston, a saxophonist in the Kings of Rhythm, sang lead vocals while Turner was on piano.
 "Rocket 88" is notable among other things for Willie Kizart's distorted guitar sound.

 Phillips licensed the recording to Chess Records in Chicago.
 Chess released it under the name "Jackie Brenston and His Delta Cats" instead of "Ike Turner and His Kings of Rhythm Featuring Jackie Brenston".
 Turner blamed Phillips for this misrepresentation.
+Soon after its release, the single caused a sensation and Turner performed with his band at the W.C.
+Handy Theatre in Memphis.

-The single, released in April 1951, reached number-one on the Billboard R&B charts in June 1951 and spent 5 weeks on top of the charts.
+The single reached number-one on the Billboard R&B charts in June 1951 and spent 5 weeks on top of the charts.
 The record sold approximately half a million copies.
 Turner and the band were paid $20 each for the record.
-The exception was Brenston who sold the rights to Phillips for $910.
+The exception was Brenston, who sold the rights to Phillips for $910.
 Phillips used profits from the success of the record to launch Sun Records in February 1952.